11bus11/theatre-booking/README.md

 - Another bug that took a long time to fix was the fact that i could not get the links to the images to work. it turnd out it was a few things that had to be changed in the settings for the media-url.
 It took a while to figure out the correct lines of code, but with the help of the Code Institute tutors the bug was finally solved.

 #### Unfixed bugs
+- The booking form does not choose the right date automatically, so I had to add text at the top telling users to make sure they chose the right date.
+This bug still exists due to time constraints and other issues having to be prioritised above it.

 ### Deployment
 This project was deployed with Heroku, and used Whitenoice for its static files.